thedenisnikulin/chattitude-app-backend/README.md

 * web framework: **expresss.js**
 * ORM: **sequelize**
 * auth is based on **JWT**
-* chat is built with **socket.io**
+* chat is built with **socket io**

-I tried my best to add a lot of OOP stuff in the project, and eventually, I ended up with a pretty organized code structure.
+I did my best to add as much OOP stuff as possible in this project, so I ended up with a pretty organized code structure.